bertilmuth/requirementsascode/README.md

 A *message handler* is a function, consumer or supplier of messages.

-Your calling code sends all messages to the behavior.
+Your calling code sends messages to the behavior.
 The behavior finds the right handler.
 The handler processes the message, and potentially produces a result.

 So the calling code doesn't need to know anything about the internals of your service.
 It sends all messages to a single behavior instance, and gets a result back.
 Black box behavior.

 Since the behavior is the central point of control for all functions, you can inject and configure the dependencies of all functions through it.
-That makes it easy to implement a [hexagonal architecture](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf) or [clean architecture](https://www.freecodecamp.org/news/modern-clean-architecture/).
+That makes it easy to implement a ports & adapters architecture.
+The [Behavior](https://github.com/bertilmuth/requirementsascode/blob/master/requirementsascodecore/src/main/java/org/requirementsascode/Behavior.java) interface acts as the single driver port.

-This page describes a simple way to get started.
+This page describes how to get started.
 Learn how to create a stateless behavior that handles each message individually.

 For sequences of interactions, create an actor instead.
 An actor runs a use case model with flows.
 It remembers the current position in the flow, and accepts or rejects messages depending on that position.
 Thus, an actor can serve as an easy to understand alternative to state machines.